Mass Cultural Council logo

 Why can’t I see the ‘Festivals & Projects’ under ‘current opportunities’ in the grants management system?

 Only organizational entities are eligible to apply for Festivals & Projects grants.
-If your profile is set up as an individual applicant account, used to apply for grants for individuals, you cannot see the grant opportunities meant for organizations.
+If your profile is set up as an individual applicant account, you cannot see the grant opportunities meant for organizations.
+Individuals are not eligible to apply to this program.

-If you are also representing an eligible organization, you should login with the account associated with that organization.
+If you are also an authorized representative of an eligible organization, you should login with the account associated with that organization.
 If your organization does not already have an account, you will need to register and create an organizational profile using a different email address than the one associated with your individual account previously used with our grants management system.

 Festival, Project, or Activity Eligibility